1Px-Vision/WiFi-CSI-SAR/README.md

 * Human–robot and human–UAV rescue coordination.
 * Privacy-preserving posture and occupancy sensing.

-WiFi sensing should be used as a complementary sensing modality and not as the only source of information for rescue decisions.
+WiFi sensing should be used as a complementary modality rather than the sole source of information for rescue decisions.

 ---